Our Heathland Gem

 The plan will open up woodland areas to encourage the heathland, manage grassland in such a way as to further encourage wildlife and the seeding of wild flowers and regenerate and encourage new growth of rare examples of juniper to be found around the golf course.

-The Club welcomed the BBC Countryfile team to the course in December 2015 and a report was broadcast on the work of the Club and the Wildlife Trust in January 2016.
+The Club welcomed the BBC Countryfile team to the course and a report was broadcast on the work of the Club and the Wildlife Trust in January 2016.